gametekker/InterpretableGAN/README.md

 ### Texture Packs:

-To further embellish the game, there are 100,000 Minecraft texture packs that provide high-resolution textures, enriching the visual depth of the game environment.
+To further embellish the game, there are thousands of Minecraft texture packs that provide high-resolution textures, enriching the visual depth of the game environment.

 While these contributions significantly expand the game's potential, they inadvertently introduce a dilemma: